meilisearch/strapi-plugin-meilisearch/README.md

 module.exports = {
   toSearchIndex(item) {
     return {
-      id: item.id,
+      id: 'mm'+item.id,  // simple id should not be added if the target search index is
+                         // sahred by more than one models.
+Id number conflicts will
+                         // cuase unexpected behavior.
+Use a unique prefix in that case

-      content: extractTextFromHtml(item.content), // Only index pure text content instead of indexing HTML content
+      content: extractTextFromHtml(item.content), // Only index pure text
+                                                  // content instead of indexing
+                                                  // HTML content

-      $content_type: 'mymodelname'   // Consider that multiple entities are using same search index.
-So, Let's specify our model name here, so that we can identify it from the search result
+      $is_mymodelname: 1  // Consider that multiple entities are using same
+                          // search index.
+So, Let's specify our model name here,
+                          // so that we can identify it from the search result };
-    };
   },
   searchIndexName: 'searchindex',

-};
+  isUsingCompositeIndex: true, // the index 'searchindex' is shared with
+                               // multiple models

+  searchIndexName: '$is_mymodelname' // We count records in by counting this field };